 Thus, having resources of a smaller size can help in an app’s response time & performance.
 Compressing the application assets can help us achieve that.
 With the right compression algorithm deployed, the resources served will be optimal.

 Brotli will help the pages of an app load faster & be more responsive.
 It also provides a better user experience, which every app or business is striving for.

 What is Brotli?
 How is it better than gzip?

-Humor aside, Brotli (defined in RFC 7932) is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
-It is similar in speed with deflate but offers more dense compression.
+Humor aside, Brotli (defined in RFC 7932) is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding, and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
+It is similar in speed to deflate but offers more dense compression.

 Brotli, when compared to Gzip, provides better compression & decompression performance.
 Following is the summary for comparison of common assets of an app

 - 14% smaller JS

 It’s not just about compression ratio, but also about how long Brotli takes to compress & decompress data.
 Data suggests that Brotli is better at compressing static data because of its superior compression ratio.